How do you manage your anxiety?

 “No,” said the man who was concerned.

 Wesley said: “The cow is looking over the wall because she cannot see through it.
-That is what you should do with your wall of problems that fills you with anxiety: look over the wall and avoid it”.
+That is what you should do with your wall of problems that fills you with anxiety: look over the wall and avoid it.”

 I will try to illustrate this idea this way: If a baby is startled, let’s say by a loud noise while playing with his favorite toy, what do you think his natural reaction is going to be?
 Crying.
 However, crying, itself, can be stressful for the baby, reinforcing the fear he/she is experiencing.
-Not understanding that fear is just a reaction to the loud noise the toy makes, the baby gets to relate the fear he/she feels to the toy and ends up developing a fear towards the toy that produces the noise.
+Not understanding that fear is just a reaction to the loud noise the toy makes, the baby gets to relate the fear he/she feels to the toy and ends up developing a fear of the toy that produces the noise.

-In the previous program we started to see anxiety as a messenger that should not be eliminated.
-Emotions exist to give us information about our experiences and about what really matters in our lives.
-Sadly, many people with anxiety try to ignore their emotions because some of them are unpleasant, and even painful.
+In the previous post, we started to see anxiety as a messenger that should not be eliminated.
+Emotions exist to give us information about our experiences and about what matters in our lives.
+Sadly, many people with anxiety try to ignore their emotions because some of them are unpleasant and even painful.
 However, the Bible gives us a more effective strategy and tells us in Philippians 4:6, “Do not be anxious about anything, but in every situation, by prayer and petition, present your requests to God.”

 What Paul is telling you is not to try to fight the messenger, your anxiety.
 Accept it and tolerate it because the message it wants to give you is more important than the temporary discontent you might experience.
 Instead of grieving over your anxiety, focus on trusting God and placing your concern in prayer before Him.

-Even when you do not know the emotional triggers that lead you to experience anxiety, just by trying to tolerate and manage anxiety symptoms will help you process that experience you are dealing with more effectively.
+Even when you do not know the emotional triggers that lead you to experience anxiety, just trying to tolerate and manage anxiety symptoms will help you process the experience you are dealing with more effectively.
 Paul ends by saying in Philippians 4:7 “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 (DHH)

 Three strategies to manage your anxiety

-Stop avoiding it.
+Stop avoiding it

 A conscious approach to managing anxiety is learning to “let it be.”
 You do not have to get rid of it.
 When anxiety demands your attention, you can refocus, very gently, on your current activity and place your concerns in God’s hands.
-The apostle Peter presents it this way: Humble yourselves, therefore, under God’s mighty hand, that He may lift you up in due time, 7 cast all your anxiety on Him because He cares for you.
+The apostle Peter presents it this way: Humble yourselves, therefore, under God’s mighty hand, that He may lift you in due time, 7 cast all your anxiety on Him because He cares for you.
 (1 Pe.
 5:6-7)

 Schedule your concerns

 If the first strategy does not work, maybe you could try this second strategy to manage your anxiety.
-When your mind is racing and anxious, you feel overwhelmed and you cannot seem to focus, find a time to be in silence.
+When your mind is racing and anxious, you feel overwhelmed.
+And you cannot seem to focus, find a time to be in silence.
 Set an alarm that goes off in 15 minutes, and then write everything that troubles you in your emotional journal.

-Specifically, during this Covid-19 crisis, try to set aside a specific amount of time each day to record your concerns in an emotional journal.
-Simply, having this time each day can help you control your concerns.
+Specifically, during this COVID-19 crisis, try to set aside a specific amount of time each day to record your concerns in an emotional journal.
+Simply having this time each day can help you control your concerns.
 You know that you will have time to pay attention to your concerns without turning them into an intolerable burden.

 Create your anxiety box

 Faith allows us to look beyond our circumstances and focus on Christ.
-Today is your day to start walking like a giant in Christ Jesus.
+Today is your day to start walking like a giant in Christ, Jesus.
 You have problems and difficulties.
 We all have them.
 We know what you are going through in the middle of this pandemic.
-But together we can learn how to manage our anxiety and have the Peace that Jesus promises; A peace that passes all understanding.
+But together we can learn how to manage our anxiety and have the Peace that Jesus promises.
+A peace that passes all understanding.
 I would like you to write to me and tell me how God is helping you to manage your anxiety.
-And if you are using a different exercise than the ones I present here, let me know.
+And if you are using a different exercise than the ones I present here, let me know